mantlenetworkio/mantle-tutorial/cross-dom-bridge-mnt/README.md

-# Bridging MNT with the Mantleio SDK
+# Bridging MNT with the Mantle SDK

 This tutorial teaches you how to use the mantleio SDK to transfer MNT between Layer 1 and Layer 2.